Who's Molly?: Career

 According to an interview at the 2023 in it together festival with YouTuber Bambino Becky the band are set to release new music in August 2023.

-Who's Molly? released their lates single 'Victoria' August 2023.
+Who's Molly? released their latest single 'Victoria' August 2023.
 Written by lead singer Karl and recorded by the band at their home studio in Wales.
 They debut the song while supporting Eurovision superstar Sam Ryder at Singleton Park Swansea.